Shared leadership for inclusion leads

 Schools will have a designated lead for Looked After Children and a qualified SENCo.

-In addition all schools are supported through the LA workforce development training 22-25 to have a trained lead for Mental Health, Social Communication (Autism Education Trust trained lead) and from Easter 2024 a trained Speech Language and Communication lead.
+In addition, all schools are supported through local authority workforce development training 2022-25 to have a trained lead for Mental Health, Social Communication (Autism Education Trust trained lead) and a trained Speech Language and Communication lead (from Easter 2025).

 • Promoting positive mental health within school